agentsoz/synthetic-population/README.md

 - Maven (https://maven.apache.org/download.cgi)
 - ABS TableBuilder Pro access to download data

-## Quick Run Guide (with already downloaded data)
+## How to run (with already downloaded data)
 The downloaded data for this project are located in `synthetic-population/data/melbourne/raw/` directory.

-### Individual Commands

-Above `run` folder contains a shell script that calls R scripts to preprcess ABS data, build maven project and execute jar files.
-Below are the steps to follow to build the population manually.
+To generate the population execute below commads.

 1. To preprocess ABS data, change directory to `synthetic-population/preprocessing/` and run below command,